alexbonella/challenge-twilio-tweet-magic-app/README.md

 ## Hit the Start! ⭐

-If you plan to use this image for learning or find this content helpful, please hit the start.
+If you plan to use this repo for learning or find this content helpful, please hit the start.
 Thanks! 🙌🏻

 ## Description: